itinsley/soundclash_client/README.md

   - Redirect to clash ✅
   - Redirect back to challenge after Login ✅
 - Pick up default user picture after social login - but allow it to be changed
-- Scroll to error message
+- Scroll to error message ✅
-- List rounds
+- List rounds ✅
+- I think user should be able to accept a clash with an account linked to a different email address  ✅
 - Playlist player!
-- I think user should be able to accept a clash with an account linked to a different email address

 ## Tech Debt
 - Review file locations - lib/component
  - Challenge components ✅
-- Handle not logged in for /user
+- Handle not logged in for /user ✅
-- Can we get rid of currentClash?
-State should come from the url
-- Fix state of youtube input - you will have to stop using internalstate and use individual state updaters